Ecco: The Tides of Time: Reception

-Sequel
+Legacy

 A sequel was planned for Tides to finish the series as a trilogy.
 This game was scrapped and Sega released a spin-off called Ecco Jr. instead.
 The series was later brought back on the Dreamcast with an entirely different storyline in Ecco the Dolphin: Defender of the Future.

+In April 2026, A&R Atelier, a studio created by members of the original Ecco development team, announced Ecco the Dolphin: Complete, a compilation containing a new Ecco game, as well as multiple versions of Ecco the Dolphin and The Tides of Time.